moj-analytical-services/splink_graph/TERMINOLOGY.md

 `Edge`

-Represents a relationship between two vertices (e.g., are these two vertices friends on a social network?).
+Represents a relationship between two vertices (e.g., are these two vertices/nodes friends on a social network?).

 `Directed Graph vs. Undirected Graph`